 2. The Power of Human Connection

 The brands that are currently setting themselves up for success in a post-COVID world are the ones that are providing value to their audiences at every turn.
-Our CEO Eric Dahan gave a presentation on The Power of Human Connection, which discussed how savvy brands are leaning on digital marketing tactics such as partnering with influencers to provide their customers with entertainment, education, and other forms of support to help them through this difficult situation.
+Our CEO Eric Dahan gave a presentation on The Power of Human Connection, which discussed how savvy brands are leaning on influencer marketing strategies such as partnering with content creators to provide their customers with entertainment, education, and other forms of support to help them through this difficult situation.

 Dahan noted the growing DIY trend that has emerged around the globe as people have been forced to adjust to life indoors.
 As people are busy teaching themselves new skills, seeking out information to help them maintain a sense of balance and normalcy, brands have a tremendous opportunity to tap into these conversations organically.

 One such industry that has seen a huge boom in DIY sales is beauty, which has seen sales lifts home hair coloring kits and other products aimed to help people style themselves without limits, but without having to leave their homes.